lucasjohnson/lucasjohnson/README.md

 # Lucas Johnson, Frontend Developer

-I am Front-end Web Developer with six years of professional experience.
+I am a Front-end Web Developer with six years of professional experience.
 I have worked in multiple agency environments, building large corporate websites; either as templates built on top of an existing CMS, or as fully deployed React JS/Redux/TypeScript web applications that are WCAG AA compliant and thoroughly tested.
 I am a team player who is at home in Agile environments, has a keen eye for detail, strong communication skills, and who is able to adjust to the needs of any project.

 Technology Stack
 - JavaScript ES6, TypeScript, HTML5, CSS3, Sass/Less, jQuery, Bootstrap